War is something that none of us wish to encounter. No one can escape a war unscathed.

 $23,661,347

-The Best Years Of Our Lives is an American war movie about three soldiers who return home from World War I.
+The Best Years Of Our Lives is a renowned American war film that follows the emotional journeys of three soldiers as they return home after World War II.

-It was awarded seven Academy Awards, including Best Picture, Best Actor, Best Director, Best Supporting Actor, Best Film Editing, and more.
+The film won seven Academy Awards, including Best Picture, Best Actor, Best Director, and Best Supporting Actor, as well as honors for film editing and more.

 DramaWar